zeltbrennt/random_vis/README.md

 ## Mandelbrot

-A simple visualization of the Mandelbrot-Set.
-The mouse position corresponds to the value of $c$, while the points on the graph represent the values for $z$ for iteration 0 to 10, starting at $z_0 = 0 + 0i$.
+A simple visualization of the [Mandelbrot-Set](https://en.wikipedia.org/wiki/Mandelbrot_set).
+Any complex number $c$ is part of the set, if the function $f(z) = z^2 + c$ starting from $z_0 = 0$ does not diverge.
+The interactive part is inspired by [Ben Sparks](https://www.youtube.com/watch?v=FFftmWSzgmk) work.
+The mouse position corresponds to the value of $c$, while the points on the graph represent the values for $z$ for iteration 0 to 10.
+Numbers that are part of the set are colored black, while for any other number, the color represents the number of iterations it takes for $z$ to reach infinity[^1].

 ![](mandelbrot.gif)

+[^1]: infinity in this case is defined as a certain threshold, at wich the algorithm stops.